ComeCheritel/comecheritel.github.io/_pages/cv.md

 Education
 ======
-* 2021 - 2024: Ph.D in Economics, Paris School of Economics (expected)
+* 2021 - 2024: Ph.D in Economics, [Paris School of Economics](https://www.parisschoolofeconomics.eu/) (expected)
-* 2020 - 2021: Master of Public Administration, AgroParisTech and PontsParisTech
+* 2020 - 2021: Master of Public Administration: Public Policy and Sustainable Development, AgroParisTech and PontsParisTech
 * 2019 - 2020: Master of Science in Economics, Paris School of Economics
 * 2019 - 2021: Master of Engineering from PontsParistech
 * 2016 - 2021: Engineering degree from Ecole polytechnique (X2016)